 Apply to the skin as a serum before going to bed.
 Topical application of properly diluted fir essential oil may also help facilitate the healing of eczema, acne, psoriasis, and other skin diseases because of its anti-inflammatory, antibacterial, and astringent functions.

 We’ve covered how fir essential oil can be useful for easing respiratory issues.
-We also mentioned that it’s handy to have around if your have wounds or cuts that needs disinfecting or if your aching body and tired mind won’t allow you to get some much-needed sleep.
+We also mentioned that it’s handy to have around if you have wounds or cuts that need disinfecting or if your aching body and tired mind won’t allow you to get some much-needed sleep.
 Here’s how you can produce your own all-around salve that works in various ways to help with these diverse issues.
 You’ll need:

 - 3 tbsp coconut oil

 - In a double boiler, melt your beeswax pellets.